software-engineering-amsterdam/software-construction/2014-2015/README.md

    * duplicate question declarations with different types
    * conditions that are not of the type boolean
    * operands of invalid type to operators
-   * references to questions with an undefined value
    * cyclic dependencies between questions
    * duplicate labels (warning)